golanlevin/gen-ai/assignments/assignment_3.md

 ## 3.5.
 UMAP/t-SNE Mosaic

-*Produce a rectified embedding grid visualization.*
+*Done in-class on 2/25.
+Produce a rectified embedding grid visualization.*

 By the end of class on Tuesday 2/25, you *should* be able to **make a mosaic** that presents an image dataset in an organized way using UMAP/t-SNE.
 However, in case you hit any snags, be sure to finish this before class on Thursday 2/27.
 Your tool for doing this work is: